alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 df.head()
 ```

-The data contains a timestamp, the number of votes for each candidate, the
+The data contains a timestamp, the number of votes for each candidate,
-margin, and an estimate of the number of votes remaining.
-This allows us to
+the margin, and an estimate of the number of votes remaining.
+Note
+that because the number of votes remaining is just an estimate, it can
+eventually become negative if the eventual number of ballots exceeds
+the estimate used to forecast the number of remaining votes.
+We can
+also have situations where the number of votes is corrected downwards,
+so we will need to take care that these do not trip up our model.

-see how the vote margin evolves over time as new ballots are counted.
-For
+When the data is captured in this way, we can see how the vote margin
+evolves over time as new ballots are counted.
+For example, we can look
-example, we can look at the data for all states up to midnight on 5 November
+at the data for all states up to midnight on 5 November to see the
-to see the evolution of the race:
+evolution of the race:

 ```
 import matplotlib.pyplot as plt